Bureau of Land Management, Interior.

 4. A condition that the conveyance be subject to all valid existing rights of record.

 5. An appropriate indemnification clause protecting the United States from claims arising out of the patentee's use, occupancy, or operations on the patented lands.

 6. Additional terms and conditions that the authorized officer deems appropriate.

 Detailed information concerning the proposed sale including the appraisal, planning and environmental documents, and mineral report are available for review at the location identified in ADDRESSES above.

 Public comments regarding the proposed sale may be submitted in writing to the attention of the BLM Needles Field Manager (see ADDRESSES above) on or before July 15, 2013.
 Comments received in electronic form, such as email will not be considered.
-Any adverse comments regarding the proposed sale will be reviewed by the BLM State Director or other authorized official of the Department of the Interior, who may sustain, vacate, or modify this realty action in whole or in part.
+Any adverse comments regarding the Start Printed Page 32689proposed sale will be reviewed by the BLM State Director or other authorized official of the Department of the Interior, who may sustain, vacate, or modify this realty action in whole or in part.
 In the absence of timely filed objections, this realty action will become the final determination of the Department of the Interior.